 The Achilles tendon connects the calf muscle to the heel bone and when it ruptures it can tear completely or partially.
-Tears to the Achilles most commonly occur slightly above the heel bone, however, ruptures can occur anywhere along the tendon.
+Tears to the Achilles most commonly occur slightly above the heel bone.
+However, ruptures can occur anywhere along the tendon.

 When The Achilles Tendon Tears

 A tear in the Achilles usually occurs in those people who are typically inactive and then begin to participate in strenuous activity.
-These tears are also common among those who have experienced injury to the Achilles.
+These tears are also common among those who have experienced an injury to the Achilles.
 ACL tears are commonly caused by overusing the muscles, poorly fitted shoes, and flat feet.
-There is also a higher risk of injury if medications such as quinolone antibiotics are being taken or more commonly, Levaquin.
+There is also a higher risk of injury if medications such as quinolone antibiotics are being taken or, more commonly, Levaquin.

 When the injury occurs, patients have said they heard a popping sound or a snap and then immediately felt some level of pain in the back of their leg located close to the heel.
-Standing, walking and pointing toes upward can cause extreme pain for those who have ruptured their Achilles tendon as well.
+Standing, walking, and pointing toes upward can cause extreme pain for those who have ruptured their Achilles tendon as well.

 Non-surgical treatment of Achilles tendon rupture is usually reserved for patients who are relatively sedentary or may be at higher risk for complications with surgical intervention.
 This involves a period of immobilization, followed by a range of motion and strengthening exercises; unfortunately, it is associated with a higher risk of re-rupture of the tendon, and possibly a less optimal functional outcome.

-At AICA Orthopedics our Atlanta spine doctors or highly skilled and trained to treat a variety of conditions and believe in providing you with as many options as possible to ensure a successful recovery.
+At AICA Orthopedics, our Atlanta spine doctors or highly skilled and trained to treat a variety of conditions and believe in providing you with as many options as possible to ensure a successful recovery.
 Contact us today at (404) 855-2141 for a consultation!